prody/ProDy/doc/examples/dynamics/extendmodel.rst

 .. _extendmodel:

 *******************************************************************************
-Extrapolate a coarse-grained model
+Extend a coarse-grained model
 *******************************************************************************

 Synopsis
 =============================================================================

-This example shows how to extrapolate normal modes calculated for a coarse-grained model to a larger set of atoms.
-Extrapolated model can be used to generate alternate conformers.
+This example shows how to extend normal modes calculated for a coarse-grained model to a larger set of atoms.
+Extended model can be used to generate alternate conformers.

 .. versionadded:: 0.6.2